PublicMakings/Digital-Forest/README.md

 - [x] clicking on a number more than once may yield different results (rand num issue?)
 - [X] wait for firebase (loop/noLoop for example)
 - [ ] fix formatting for wander buttons/captions which overlap with other objects often
+- [x] add angle selection to setTreeParameters
+- [ ] generalize angle selection so it works in every case
-- [ ] add angle selection to setTreeParameters
+- [ ] add baseBranchWidth selection to setTreeParameters (proportional to deepestLevel)
+- [ ] speed up code: start by create storage canvas for text and for circles
+- [ ] clean up code (remove debugging) + write comments + polish the code so it's beautiful

 - [ ] sanitize filter
 - [x] Binary background